A homestead exemption protects $400,000 equity in a person’s dwelling from attachment, execution and forced sale.

 Here’s what we cover:

 A homestead means a dwelling in which a person resides.
 The dwelling may be a house, condominium, or mobile home.
-A person’s homestead is exempt from attachment, execution and forced sale by creditors, up to $150,000.
-Here are the rules pertaining to the state’s homestead exemption.
+A person’s homestead is exempt from attachment, execution and forced sale by creditors, up to $400,000.
+Here are the rules pertaining to the state’s homestead exemption (based on Proposition 209 approved by voters in November 2022 and which went into effect on December 5, 2022).

 The Basic Rules